dimajix/flowman/docs/tutorial/05-multiple-targets.md

 ## 3. Execution

-With these entities in place we ca now execute the project as follows:
+With these entities in place we can now execute the project as follows:

 ```shell
 cd /opt/flowman